Thursday, 17 May 2018

 This is the story of Citra and Rowan, two teenagers chosen to become Scythe apprentices, it isn't a job either of them would have chosen but that's why Scythe Faraday thinks they're perfect candidates.
 I really don't want to say too much about what happens to them but I can almost guarantee it won't be what you're expecting.
 This story is dark and it'll have you asking yourself all kinds of questions about what it means to be human and how an organisation that has the best intentions can possibly end up so barbaric.
 This isn't a simple YA romance in a futuristic setting (there's actually very little in the way of romance) - its so much more than that.
 This is about the journey that Citra and Rowan must both take in learning to become killers, not just physically learning to kill but trying to come to terms with that on an emotional and moral level.
 How do you take lives but still retain your humanity afterwards?
 How do you look into the eyes of grieving family members knowing you caused their pain?

 I was absolutely hooked by this book from page one and I couldn't read it fast enough.
 The story is so full of unexpected twists and turns that you'll never be able to guess what is going to happen next and I loved the way Neal Shusterman kept me on my toes.
 The world building was brilliant, the politics was fascinating and more than anything I found the two main characters incredibly easy to relate to.
-Neither of them took joy in their apprenticeships but they do that their responsibilities seriously and when things turn against them they're up against the clock trying to save their own lives as well as the lives of the people they care about.
+Neither of them took joy in their apprenticeships but they do take their responsibilities seriously and when things turn against them they're up against the clock trying to save their own lives as well as the lives of the people they care about.
 I can't wait to start reading the sequel Thunderhead and Scythe was definitely one of the best books I've read this year by far.

 Source: Received from Walker Books in exchange for an honest review